Pietro Pellegri: Loan to AC Milan

-Torino

 Loan to Torino

 On 27 January 2022, Torino signed Pellegri on loan from AS Monaco, with an option to buy.

-Move to Torino
+Torino

 On 28 June 2022, Torino signed Pellegri on a permanent deal.

+Loan to Empoli

+On 30 August 2024, Pellegri was loaned out to fellow Serie A club Empoli for the 2024–25 season.
+On 8 December 2024, Pellegri came off injured during Empoli's game against Verona, and was later found to have ruptured his ACL.
+On 9 July 2025, the loan was renewed for the 2025–26 season, with a conditional option to buy.

 International career

 With the Italy under-17 team, Pellegri took part at the 2017 UEFA European Under-17 Championship, scoring once.

-He was given his first senior international call-up for Italy in September 2018, by manager Roberto Mancini, for Italy's opening UEFA Nations League matches against Poland and Portugal later that month.
+He was given his first senior international call-up for Italy in September 2018 by manager Roberto Mancini for Italy's opening UEFA Nations League matches against Poland and Portugal later that month.
 He missed the matches through a minor injury.

 Pellegri made his senior debut for Italy on 11 November 2020, aged 19, featuring as a substitute in a friendly match won 4–0 against Estonia in Florence.

 Personal life

 Pellegri is the son of Genoa assistant manager and team administrator Marco Pellegri.
-He said that his idol and main influence is Zlatan Ibrahimović, whom he hailed as the best striker in the world.
+He has stated that his idol and main influence is Zlatan Ibrahimović, whom he hailed as the best striker in the world.